 We are the St. Vincent de Paul Society, a group of Catholic Christian Volunteers.
 We are the “middle-people”, receiving gifts from good and generous donors and giving them without cost to those who have need for them.

-We expect all times to be in the morning and will last until about lunch time.
-Exact times will be worked out as actual dates get closer.
+We expect all times to be in the morning and last until about noon.
+Exact timing to be based on service project needs and communicated accordingly.